ManiMozaffar/awesome-resumes/docs/guidelines/structure.md

       - 👎 "Created a new software system that increased productivity by 20%."
       - 👍 "Implemented a new software system that increased productivity by 20%."

 - ✅ Quantify your achievements.
-Use numbers and percentages to highlight your achievements and show the impact of your work. **AVOID BULLSHITING NUMBERS!** Make sure you have a very strong arguement that can justify the number in your resume, and also during interview. **Usually resumes with too many numbers would be instantly rejected, so again don't overdo it!**
+Use numbers and percentages to highlight your achievements and show the impact of your work. **AVOID BULLSHITING NUMBERS!** Make sure you have a very strong argument that can justify the number in your resume, and also during interview. **Usually resumes with too many numbers would be instantly rejected, so again don't overdo it!**
 - ✅ **Remember that the HR team will first read your bullet points, if it's too hard to follow, then it's not a good one.
 Make sure the achievements are understandable to HRs.
 For example, I provided enough information regarding why I did it (efficiency and high volumes for systematized transactions) and how I did it (PostgreSQL replication, indexing, and materialized views).
 The how should be enough information to satisfy a technical person, and why should be enough information to satisfy a non-technical person such as HR**

       - 👎 • Used replication, indexing, and materialized views
       - 👍 • Constructed a systematized transaction system with PostgreSQL replication, indexing, and materialized views, for efficiency and high volumes

 - ❌ Avoid using synonym alongside each other.
-Be very mindfull about the context you're writing, don't spam words.
+Be very mindful about the context you're writing, don't spam words.
 Try to be straight to point.

       - 👎 A collaborator team-player backend developer with 5 years industry experience in backend engineering.
       - 👍 A team-player backend developer with 5 years experience.